Plotting

 One might want to provide the edgecolor to this function.

-• **kwargs -- Any keyword argument will be forwarded to Ellipse.
+• **kwargs -- Any additional keyword arguments are transmitted to Ellipse.
 If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.

 Example